Io-Sparks/RaspberryPiFoundationJobTest/gemini/project_overview.md

     *   Running the main simulation loop for a specified number of steps.
 This includes advancing the assembly timers for all workers at each step.
     *   Printing the state of the simulation at each step.
     *   Outputting final statistics in JSON format.
+    *   **Self-validating**: The simulation will raise a `ValueError` if initialized with more workers than the belt can physically hold.

 *   **`belt.py`**: Defines the `ConveyorBelt` class.
     *   A belt is a fixed-length series of slots.